SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: Results

 \section{Results}

-Our results are in \cref{tab:results}.
-We show the \emph{win rates} of models fine-tuned with \sefl{} vs. their original, non-tuned versions, as evaluated by both human raters and an LLM-based judges.
+In \cref{fig:results}, we show the \emph{win rates} of models fine-tuned with \sefl{} vs.\ their non-tuned version, evaluated by both humans and LLM-based judges.
 A value above 50\% indicates that the \sefl-tuned models are preferred over their original versions.
+We show an example of the feedback in~\cref{fig:qualitative-main}, where we depict the abridged prompt and feedback by a tuned and non-tuned model.

-\paragraph{Human Assessment.} Overall, human rater evaluations in~\cref{tab:results} show that the \sefl-tuned models often attain high win rates, surpassing 85\% in several cases.
-Annotators differed in their views on the 8B model's output quality; however, they generally converged on the observation that the fine-tuned 14B model produces superior feedback compared to its non-tuned version.
-By contrast, models not fine-tuned with \sefl{} had lower win rates, suggesting that the synthetic feedback loops provide an edge in generating more coherent and context-relevant feedback.
+\paragraph{Human Assessment.} Overall, human rater evaluations in~\cref{fig:results} (H\#) show that the \sefl-tuned models often achieve high win rates, surpassing 90\% in several cases compared to the smaller models.
+The human annotators differed in their views on the 8B model's output quality; however, they generally converged on the observation that the fine-tuned 14B model produces superior feedback compared to its original version.
+By contrast, models not fine-tuned with \sefl{} had lower win rates, suggesting that \sefl{} provides an edge in generating more coherent and context-relevant feedback.
 In addition, we asked annotators whether the synthetic assignment$\rightarrow$answer$\rightarrow$feedback sequences were consistent.
-In over 75\% of cases, they affirmed the alignment between assignment, student response, and the feedback given, showing the pipeline's effectiveness in keeping contextual relevance.
+In over 75\% of cases, they confirmed the alignment between assignment, student response, and the feedback given, showing positive contextual relevance.

-\looseness=-1 \paragraph{LLM-as-a-Judge Results.} For the LLM-as-a-judge evaluations, we observe notable differences in win rates depending on the model and scale.
+\paragraph{LLM-as-a-Judge Evaluation.} For the LLM-as-a-judge evaluations (J\#) in the same figure, we observe several differences in win rates depending on the model and scale.
 The results largely mirror the human assessment trend up to the 3B scale.
-The results from the four LLM judges (J1: \texttt{gpt-4o-2024-08-06}, J2: \texttt{claude-3-5-sonnet-20241022}, J3: \texttt{command-r-plus-08-2024}, J4: \texttt{deepseek-v3}) reveal that \sefl-tuned models demonstrate varying levels of performance relative to their non-tuned counterparts.
-For instance, \qwenmini{} achieved the highest win rates across all four judges (62\% on J3), indicating a consistent preference for the fine-tuned version.
-In contrast, larger models such as \llamamed{} and \qwenmed{} exhibit lower win rates, particularly on J3 (16\% and 10\%, respectively), suggesting that fine-tuning with \sefl{} may yield diminishing returns or challenges at larger scales.
+The results from the three LLM judges (J1: GPT-4o, J2: Claude-3.5-Sonnet, J3: Deepseek-v3) reveal that \sefl-tuned models show varying levels of performance relative to their vanilla counterparts.\footnote{Models are picked based on their performance on RewardBench~\cite{lambert2024rewardbench}, JudgeBench~\cite{tan2024judgebench}, and JudgeArena~\cite{judge-arena}.} For instance, \qwenmini{} achieved the highest win rates across all three judges, indicating a consistent preference for the fine-tuned version.
+As the parameter size increases, the difference in win rate decreases (e.g., 58\% on average for 8B).
+The full judge prompt will be released in the supplementary material.